BLCM/bl3mods/skruntskrunt/truetrials/README.md

 I heard you like raid bosses?
 This mod compiles the True Trials Weekly events into 1 mod so you can play every trial like a true trial.
-Copies Gearbox's loot.
+Basically copies Gearbox's loot.
 Weakens the Hag slightly.
 Borrowing from Gearboxes Weekly Events, RAID-IFY all the trials, and also restore both the weekly event drops and the original drops.
 It also changes Trial Names using DexManly's code.

 When I read Gearbox's hotfixes they raidified the trial bosses exactly how I'd do em too.